kbindesh/devops-masterclass/Module-04_CI_CD/06-Nexus/Readme.md

 - Set a new password for nexus

-## Step-XX: Setup Jenkins Server with Maven
+## Step-02: Setup Jenkins Server with Maven

 ### Create an EC2 Instance